Dons (singer): Music style

+Dons is known for playing only a few large shows for each tour, as he prefers that "each song has its own story, including my own.
+And the story is an experience.
+Maybe that's why I don't perform so often".
+He has performed in Latvia's largest arenas including the Palladium Riga, Arena Riga and the Daugava National Stadium.
+He lives in "two cycles - concerts or album recording" and when he is recording an album, he cannot perform live and vice versa.

+Lyrics, song meanings

 Dons is a long-time collaborator with lyricist Ingus Bērziņš, who he considers one of the best poets in Latvia.
 Bērziņš' lyrics are sometimes criticized as making little sense: Normunds Vucāns of ParMuziku (an online magazine produced by Latvian Music Producers Association) writes, "Unfortunately, these thoughts are hidden behind such unsuccessful and illogical lyrics that the idea is absolutely not understood, and the question arises as to whether the author himself understands what he has created."
 However, Dons says he knows the meaning of all the lyrics, appreciating that Bērziņš is adventurous with his writings.
 In his later albums, Don began to write his own words instead of relying on Bērziņš, saying, "Recently, however, our cooperation has been less frequent, because I have started writing lyrics myself.
 In the past, maybe I didn't have anything to say or I couldn't say it, but now I have something to say.
 But now and then I send him my texts to read".
 Dons has worked with other lyricists though and has no issues singing others' lyrics as long as they fit his melodies.

 Due to the popularity of some of his songs, he stated how he had to distance the personal origins of those songs from the listeners so that the music can "belong" to them, saying: